podlomar/frail/README.md

-# frail
+# Frail

-Functional error handling in TypeScript based on the Either monad.
+Functional error handling for TypeScript based on the Either monad.